alexferrari88/playwright-DOMPath/README.md

 import { cssPath, xPath } from "playwright-dompath";
 ```

-Then use either function by passing it the element you previously selected:
+Then use either function by passing it the element you previously selected (as ElementHandle or Locator):

 ```typescript
 const searchBar = await page.$('input[name="q"]');